When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Count to Fall Asleep

-With this newly-released book from Christina Young, your toddler gets to follow 12 little sheep during their day.
-It’s a quirky bedtime story that teaches your little one how to count using sheep and rhythmic rhymes.
+In this delightful release from Christina Young, your toddler follows 12 little sheep throughout their day.
+It serves as a quirky bedtime story that teaches your little one how to count using rhythmic rhymes and lovable characters.

-You and your toddler can snuggle up and count together until they’re fast asleep.
-The illustrations are adorable, great for grabbing a little one’s attention.
+You can snuggle up and count together until eyelids get heavy.
+The illustrations are soft and adorable, making them perfect for grabbing a little one’s attention before sleep.

 The Giving Tree